somefool/habari-extras/plugins/podcast/trunk/readme.txt

 4. The content_type for all podcast posts is the same as the podcast id number from the posttype table.
 You can delete these posts completely or change their content_type to one that remains in your posttype table, most likely the 'entry' type.

 Changelog
+Version 1.0.3
+Fixed: Properly deactivate podcast type when the plugin is deactivated.
+Fixed: Podcast comment feed link wasn't being generated properly.
+Changed: Created the PodcastHandler class for podcast specific handler functions.
+Changed: Filtering all reader viewable post content to work around other content filters.

 Version 1.0.2
-Fixed: No download link displayed under the player if no subtitle was entered under a post's iTunes settings
+Fixed: No download link displayed under the player if no subtitle was entered under a post's iTunes settings.

 Version 1.0.1
 Fixed: Locally hosted files were being deleted when the podcast's post was saved.